djanovec/MidlandCode-C1/Week 8 - May 13th through May 17th/05-14-19 - Encryption, SSL, and Authentication/Lesson/review.md

     * AuthGuards
     * Best Practices

-* Database Structure
-    * Database Design
-    * Best Practices
+* Database Structure Best Practices
+    * Separate out information as much as possible
+    * Keep in mind if you have too much informaton in a table
+    * Take advantage of joining tables whenever possible
+    * Think about how hard it'd be to update information in the future.
+    * Take a look at repeating information in the tables.

 * Authentication / Passport
     * When to use what